dojo/docs/dojo/date/locale.rst

 Formatting dates and times using custom patterns
 ------------------------------------------------

-When you want to present dates or times to the user, Javascript only knows how to handle a single locale and language, and the actual format is implementation-dependent, and your web application has no control over these choices.

 By simply passing a Javascript Date object to `dojo.date.locale.format <dojo/date/locale/format>`_, Dojo will use the locale passed as djConfig.locale or the browser's default to handle the formats, and you may choose from a variety of formats: short, medium, full, or long.